Edible seaweed: Animal consumption

 It can be used as food for livestock and fish (in aquariums and fish farms).

 Feeding the seaweed Asparagopsis taxiformis to cows can reduce their methane emissions.

 East Asia

-In some parts of Asia, nori 海苔 (in Japan), zicai 紫菜 (in China), and gim 김 (in Korea), sheets of the dried red alga Porphyra are used in soups or to wrap sushi or onigiri.
+In some parts of Asia, nori 海苔 (in Japan and Taiwan), zicai 紫菜 (in China), and gim 김 (in Korea), sheets of the dried red alga Porphyra are used in soups or to wrap sushi or onigiri.

 Japanese cuisine has common names for seven types of seaweed, and thus the term for seaweed in Japanese is used primarily in scientific applications, and not in reference to food.

 Agar-agar (kanten 寒天) is also widely used as a substitute for gelatin.
 Its use in Japan is believed to have been discovered accidentally by an innkeeper named Mino Tarōzaemon in the 17th century.
 However this origin is legendary.

 The dish often served in western Chinese restaurants as 'Crispy Seaweed' is not seaweed but cabbage that has been dried and then fried.